 Thank you for your interest in our Combined Internal Medicine & Psychiatry residency training program.
 As you explore your options in combined training, you are wise to check out Tulane, as we are constantly progressing towards our goal of innovations in integrated care.
 This is a field that we are passionate about and desire to grow; we are excited that you are interested in learning more and hopefully joining us!

 The shifting landscape of the health care system in New Orleans has afforded us the opportunity to redesign systems of integrated care to be more patient-centered, community-based, and focused on quality and access.
 In addition to rotations in both departments, Med/Psych residents maintain two combined clinics nested within both the academic and the community-based primary care clinics.
-The new University Medical Center opened August 2015 where we have one combined Med/Psych clinic.
-We also house a Med/Psych clinic at Ruth Fertel, a community federally-qualified health center.
-Our new VA hospital opened in 2017 and we anticipate further integrated care growth there.
+The new University Medical Center opened August 2015, and the new Southeast Louisiana Veterans Affairs hospital opened across the street in 2017.
+We house Med/Psych clinics at the VA and at Depaul Community Health Center, a community federally-qualified health center.
+We opened an inpatient medicine/psychiatry unit at the Oschner St. Charles Parish Hospital in 2020.
 The wide variety of practice settings allows for plentiful opportunities to practice our skills and experience different models of care!

 Founded in 1993, Tulane was one of the first combined Internal Medicine/Psychiatry programs in the country, and we take very seriously our role in the integrated care movement locally, regionally and nationally.
 We welcome and encourage our residents to participate in national advocacy efforts.
 Our residents have a balanced curriculum that prepares them for careers at the forefront of that movement.
 We expect our residents to be leaders, educators, scholars, advocates, and clinicians from day one and grow in all those areas.